 It will be easier to find cat urine if you dim the light in the room.
 Search in the evening, or with blinds closed and lights out.
 Cat urine will still glow under UV in broad daylight; however, you will have to point the light a short distance away from the surface to notice anything.

 Turn the black light on and shine it on different surfaces.
 In general, if you are looking for house-soiling locations, you must look on all the horizontal surfaces, including bed sheets, furniture tops, bookshelves, your clothes, and even in sinks and bathtubs.
 If your cat is spraying urine, look on vertical surfaces as well, especially near doorways, passages, and corners.
+Find more about urine spraying here.

 Turning on the black light the first time might be scary because everything may be glowing.
 Actually, there are several substances that glow in black light conditions, including some types of wallpaper glue.